top of page

-In Albany, the ALS Association and ALS United Greater NY led our coalition.
-Four patient advocates, including Ashley Crawley, the daughter of the person the statute is named after, spoke at our press conference.
-Because I dropped off my speech with the reporter covering our event, I was the only one quoted.
+The ALS Association and ALS United Greater New York led our coalition.
+I went on behalf of FORCE: Facing Our Risk of Cancer Empowered.
+Senator Cordell Cleare and Assembleymember Jeffrey Dinowitz, two of the bill's sponsors, spoke in support of it at our press conference.
+Four patient advocates, including Ashley Crawley, the daughter of the person the bill is named after, also did so.
+Because I dropped off my speech with the reporter covering our event, I was the only patient quoted.

 The full text of my speech is below.